 Antitrust Settlement: Challenged Group Boycott

-Mr. Markham obtained a highly favorable, confidential settlement for a re-seller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of this equipment.
-The case arose when the manufacturers stopped selling their equipment to the re-seller because it had tried to make sales in violation of their restrictive distribution policies.
-By the settlement, they resumed making sales to the re-seller, made exceptions to their challenged policies, and paid a substantial sum.
+We obtained a highly favorable, confidential settlement for a reseller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of these devices.
+The case was as follows: The manufacturers stopped selling the equipment to the reseller because it had tried to make sales in violation of their restrictive distribution policies.
+By the settlement, they resumed making sales to the reseller, made exceptions to their challenged policies, and paid a substantial settlement.